AhmedGharib0014/design_pattern_practice/design_pattern_practice/src/creational/factory/readme.md

 # factory Pattern
+- The Factory Method Pattern defines an interface for creating an object.
+- but lets subclasses decide which class to instantiate.
+- Factory Method lets a class defer instantiation to subclasses.
 - does not expose initiation logic
 - client does not know about initiation or type
 - opposite to singleton